erichVK5/B-E-N-C-H-O-F-F-Project/README.md

 A project to "Bring Existing Netlists, Components and Hardware to Open File Formats"

-This a repository for free and freely distributable EDA libraries
+This is a repository for free and freely distributable EDA libraries

 The repository has been inaugurated with the default footprint library from the freeware Protel Autotrax EDA package, along with the freely distributable rpm of CADSOFT Eagle Binary format parts libraries.